Pulsed Radiofrequency - An Alternative Treatment for Melasma

 - The procedures can be repeated at intervals of 3-4 weeks, with follow up sessions done at longer intervals after that, to maintain the effect of the treatment.
 For optimal impact, we recommend synergetic pairing this procedure with our signature QUAD laser.

 The biggest advantage of the pulsed radiofrequency therapy, is its ability to simultaneously resolve multiple skin conditions, thus improving the overall appearance of skin, in one go!
-SYLFIRM is result-oriented because it addresses the primary problems of over-proliferated vessels, and minimizes the possibility of recurrence.
-From fine lines, and dull skin, to acne scars, and enlarged pores, this treatment can easily tackle them all.
+Sylfirm treatment is result-oriented because it addresses the primary problems of over-proliferated vessels, and minimizes the possibility of recurrence.
+From fine lines, different types of acne, dull skin, to acne scars, and enlarged pores, this treatment can easily tackle them all.

 This treatment is absolutely painless, comfortable and involves no downtime.
 Common redness, if any, will subside within a span of few hours.